European Parliament President David Sassoli dies at age 65

 The European Parliament represents the EU’s 450 million citizens and refers to itself as “the heart of European democracy.”
 It has more than 700 members directly elected by its member nations.

-“I am deeply saddened by the terrible loss of a great European & proud Italian,” von der Leyen said on Twitter.
+“I am deeply saddened by the terrible loss of a great European & proud Italian,” von der Leyen sai.
 “David Sassoli was a compassionate journalist, an outstanding President of the European Parliament and, first & foremost, a dear friend.”

 He was just as respected in Italy.